mjoyceGR/ASTR3007_tools/README.md

 ## requires Python version 3.7

 ## Dependencies:
-### numpy
+###### numpy
-### pandas
+###### pandas
-### ColumnDataSource
+###### ColumnDataSource

 ## Installation
-If you already know how to use Python, or are friends with someone who does, the easiest thing to do will bet o copy the Bokeh_students.py script and use this in your preferred environment, keeping in mind that there are dependencies.
+If you already know how to use Python, or if you are friends with someone else who does, the easiest thing to do will be to copy the **Bokeh_students.py** script and use this in your preferred environment, keeping in mind that there are dependencies.

-If you are new to Python, attempt to follow these instructions and email me furiously when they do not work:
+If you are new to Python, attempt to follow these instructions and email me furiously when they do not work.

 ## Use
 Once you have Python3.7 and the other packages installed, type this in the terminal: